drfloob/tiddlydiff/README.md

     */

-## REQUIREMENTS:
+## system requirements

- * only works on *nix-compatible operating systems right now.
-Reuqires that you have `diff -u ...` and `cp` commands available to create diffs, and `patch -u ...` to get back your original files.
+ * `diff -u ...` and `patch -u ...` commands must be available on your system.

-## ASSUMPTIONS:
+## assumptions

- * tiddlywiki backups are stored in their own folder, which contains nothing but tiddlywiki backups.
+ * tiddlywiki backups live in their own folder with nothing else.
- * tiddlywiki backud diffs will be stored in their own folder, which contains nothing but tiddlywiki backup diffs.
+ * tiddlywiki backup diffs live in their own separate folder as well, without anything else.